What is Medinet? How does it work? You’re in the right place.

 What type of medication can be prescribed on Medinet?

 Doctors using Medinet are unable to prescribe controlled substances, narcotics or opioids.
 This includes valium, duromine, panaedeine forte, mersyndol forte and others.
-Please consult with your regular GP if you require these medications.
+A more detailed list for NSW Schedule 4 and Schedule 8 is provided, or please refer to state based advice.
+You are advised to consult with your regular GP if you require restricted medications.

 Can I get a medical certificate via Medinet?